 - Your doctor or healthcare provider who may be able to suggest remedies (for instance, medical procedures, injections, or devices that can improve your bladder or bowel control)

 Broaching this sensitive topic can be uncomfortable, even when talking with those you are the closest to.
-That's because going to the bathroom is an inherently personal topic, so the loss of independence over this aspect of your life may make you feel ashamed and even defensive.
+That's because going to the bathroom is an inherently personal topic for many adults, so the loss of independence over this aspect of your life may make you feel ashamed and even defensive.

 However, remember you're not to blame for your incontinence.
 It is a permanent or temporary medical condition that's beyond your control, and the people who care about you most will understand and do what they can to help.